brenobarreto/fornale-website/privacy.md

 We may update this Privacy Policy from time to time.
 Any changes will be posted on this page, and the effective date will be revised accordingly.
 We encourage you to review this Privacy Policy periodically for any updates.

 ## Contact Us
-If you have any questions, concerns, or requests regarding this Privacy Policy or the use of your personal information, please contact us at contact@fornale.com.
+If you have any questions, concerns, or requests regarding this Privacy Policy or the use of your personal information, please contact us at contact@ristolog.com.

 ---

-By using Fornale, you acknowledge that you have read and understood this Privacy Policy and agree to the collection, use, and disclosure of your personal information as described herein.
+By using Ristolog, you acknowledge that you have read and understood this Privacy Policy and agree to the collection, use, and disclosure of your personal information as described herein.